mikeoleary/azure-aks-bigip/README.md

     variable "internal_subnet_prefix" {default = "10.0.3.0/24"}

-Now let's run Terraform!
+Now let's run Terraform and build infrastructure!
 You will need to type "yes" at the last prompt and *you will get billed for resources deployed*.

     terraform init
     terraform plan
     terraform apply

+Now let's <b>change directories</b> and run Terraform and build apps!

+    cd ../apps/

+You will need to type "yes" at the last prompt.

+    terraform init
+    terraform plan
+    terraform apply

 Once this is complete, you should see an output called appUrl.
 Visit this URL, and you should see a simple demo app (the [Azure vote demo app](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)).
 This demo app is a good example because it involves 2 services within Kubernetes (a front end service, with multiple pods, and a backend service, with one pod).
 Here is the command to print this output on the screen:

+    cd ../infra/
     terraform output appUrl

 The output of this command is a URL for you to visit.
 The demo is successful when you see this app below. <b>This microservices app is 2-tier, running in AKS, and exposed to the internet via the F5 BIG-IP.
 Now, you can apply firewall rules, iRules, SSL termination, or any other F5 app services at your F5 BIG-IP, and still get the benefit of running in AKS.</b>